 Peter is a classically trained pianist.
 He is a skilled, experienced piano teacher, conductor, producer, arranger and composer.
-He teaches classical and jazz piano, plays the double bass and is a tutors math.
+He teaches classical and jazz piano, plays the double bass and also tutors math.

-Peter has played for the Second City Touring Company, for Kid Bastien’s Camelia Jazz Band and was the in-house pianist for the West End Vegetarian Restaurant for over 10 years.
+Peter played piano for the Second City Touring Company, place bass and piano for Kid Bastien’s Camelia Jazz Band and was the in-house pianist for the West End Vegetarian Restaurant for over 10 years.